 Writing Workshop for Long (50-page) Papers: Students writing the 50-Page Paper are strongly encouraged to participate in this workshop designed to support students engaged in complex writing projects.
 This Writers' Workshop helps students identify a topic and research question, develop a research design, formulate a proposal, and structure the research and writing phases of their projects.
 Students also receive help in identifying resources from Harvard Law School, Harvard University, and the greater Boston area that may enrich their projects.
 The Workshop is organized in small groups led by workshop advisors on the basis of participants' research interests.
-Peer learning through regular group attendance and oral presentation of proposals is strongly encouraged.
+Peer learning through regular group attendance (there are generally seven to nine meetings throughout the year) and oral presentation of proposals is strongly encouraged.
 The Writers' Workshop is different from the Winter Term Writing Program (WWP).
 However, the writing workshop advisors for the groups provide support for students who wish to apply for the WWP, the application for which requires a more elaborate research proposal than the one submitted in October in conjunction with registration for the 50-Page Paper.
+This Writing Workshop is different from the for-credit Upper Level Writing Workshops offered by HLS faculty members.